-Local municipality Description

-Beaufort West Municipality Includes the towns of Beaufort West, Merweville, Nelspoort and Murraysburg.
+Local municipality Description Beaufort West Municipality Includes the towns of Beaufort West, Merweville, Nelspoort and Murraysburg.
 The largest town in the District, Beaufort West, serves as the administrative centre of the District.
-The municipal area has a total population of approximately 41 northwest from Cape Town along the N1 route, which connects Cape Town with cities like Bloemfontein Johannesburg.
-It has all the characteristics of a modern town, including a magistrate's court, internet cafés, hed and breakfasts, medical facilities, restaurants and all the other amenities and services found in larger town Includes the historic settlement of Matjiesfontein.
-It is the smallest municipality (in terms of population) in the District, Beaufort West is strategically situated approximately 41 northwest from Cape Town and all the other amenities and services found in larger town Includes the historic settlement of Matjiesfontein.
-It is the smallest municipality (in terms of population) in the District, Beaufort West on the N1 national road in larger town and includes the historic settlement of Matjiesfontein.
-It is the smallest municipality (in terms of population) in the District, Beaufort West on the N1 national road in larger town and includes the historic settlement of Matjiesfontein.
-It is the smallest municipality (in terms of population) in the District, Beaufort West on the N1 national road.
-Passing transpone of the most important markets for Laingsburg.
-Laingsburg is characterized by rural agriculture, consisting not sheep farming and the production of soft fruits, especially in the southern part of the municipal area.
-The pot for the latter is adversely affected by poor roads and long distances to major centres

-Prince Albert Municipality
+The municipal area has a total population of approximately 49 586 residents, most of whom are urbanised.
+Beaufort West is strategically situated approximately 415 km northwest from Cape Town along the N1 route, which connects Cape Town with cities like Bloemfontein and Johannesburg.
+It has all the characteristics of a modern town, including a magistrate's court, internet cafés, hotels, bed and breakfasts, medical facilities, restaurants and all the other amenities and services found in larger towns Laingsburg Municipality Includes the historic settlement of Matjiesfontein.
+It is the smallest municipality (in terms of population) in the District and indeed in the whole of South Africa.
+The municipal area has a total population of approximately 8 289 residents.
+Laingsburg is situated halfway between Cape Town and Beaufort West on the N1 national road.
+Passing transport is one of the most important markets for Laingsburg.
+Laingsburg is characterized by rural agriculture, consisting mainly of sheep farming and the production of soft fruits, especially in the southern part of the municipal area.
+The potential for the latter is adversely affected by poor roads and long distances to major centres Prince Albert Municipality Prince Albert is situated 400 km north of Cape Town and 170 km South West of Beaufort West.
+The municipality has a total population of approximately 13 136 residents and borders Beaufort West Municipality, Laingsburg and the Eden District.
+Prince Albert Municipal area covers a total of 8 800 kmS with vast parts of these being in the rural areas where vast hectares are under agricultural production, mainly fruit and sheep farming.
+District roads radiate out of Prince Albert connecting it to its satellite towns of Prince Albert Road on the N1, Klaarstroom on the R329 and Leeu-Gamka on the N1.
+In recent years Prince Albert has seen the biggest economic growth in the region due to the demand in high-income property being bought especially by Europeans.
+It is known as a little town with Victorian and Karoo style architecture, art and décor shops, side walk coffee shops, the breathtakingly beautiful Swartberg Valley, Meiringspoort and the annual Olive Festival which attracts hundreds of tourists each year